 This explains what you should expect from us, why and how we will use your personal data and whether we intend to share it with anyone.

-My Pension Expert Ltd is the data controller unless we state otherwise.
-We are also the data processor unless we tell you otherwise.
+My Pension Expert Ltd is the data controller.
 We also trade as My Equity Release Expert, My Will Expert and My Money Expert.

 You can contact us by e-mail at email@example.com, by phone (01302 639540) or by post to the Data Protection Officer, My Pension Expert, Colonnades House, Duke Street, Doncaster DN1 3BW.
-Our Data Protection Officer is Ben Hicks, our Chief Risk Officer.
+Our Data Protection Officer is Julie Darlington, our Chief Risk Officer.

 3. Processing Personal Data